collinwalsh1998/investing-dashboard-public/README.md

 - Asset Value/Net Worth Snapshot
 - Add "presentation" mode that blurs out (or replaces with stars) asset values during app presentation
 - Export to spreadsheet or PDF

+## Todo:
+- Add config file for api endpoint and other variables